rayadramez/Landing-page-Udacity/README.md

 3. footer Tag

 ## Development & Technologies
+Tech.
+Used are : HTML - CSS - JavaScript

 1. In app.js :
 	1. Four navigation list items 'li' was made in the header unordered list 'ul'
 		- Each listItem 'li' is to scroll to the appropriate 'section'